Degree/Certificate: Associate in Applied Science

 The graduate of the Registered Nursing program at Niagara County Community College is prepared to:

-Develop competent nursing practice by utilization and prioritization of nursing knowledge and information/technology to provide holistic (biophysical, psychological, socio-cultural, spiritual) patient-centered care across the life span
+Develop competent nursing judgment by utilization and prioritization of nursing knowledge and information/technology to provide holistic (biophysical, psychological, socio-cultural, spiritual) patient-centered care across the life span

 Provide patient-centered care with sensitivity and respect for the diversity of human experience